ipdb/ipdb-tx-spec/docs/transactions/source/common-operations/crypto-hashes.rst

 A SHA3-256 hash can be represented as a sequence of 256 bits, 32 bytes, or many other ways.
-When representing hashes as strings
+When representing SHA3-256 hashes as strings
 (e.g. inside :ref:`transactions <Transactions>`),
-the IPDB Protocol represents them with a hexadecimal encoding: a sequence of hexadecimal digits (0–9 and a–f).
+they must be represented with a hexadecimal encoding: a sequence of hexadecimal digits (0–9 and a–f).
 Every byte can be represented by two hexadecimal digits so the hexadecimal string should have 64 characters.